beckyetroy/DisneyMovieSoundtrackWebApp/README.md

 ---

--Added statistics feature to start page which calculates how many movies and tracks have been added so far to the app.
+- Added statistics feature to start page which calculates how many movies and tracks have been added so far to the app.
+-